 As for their removal or deletion, you need to look for the widget you want to delete and go to Delete button under the settings.

 Once you delete a specific widget, it will disappear from the sidebar together with its settings.

 In certain cases, you might want to keep the widget settings after its deletion.
 In this case, drag and drop it to the Inactive Widgets area.

 With this method the widget will not be removed from the available widget lists and will stay inactive, until you want to activate it again.

 Since widgets are powerful tools, you can consider the possibility of having additional controls over them to boost your site results and make it visually engaging.

 Here is one of the top rated widget plugins you can use for your WordPress site and manage your widgets accurately.

-Widgets on Pages is one of the dynamic and smart, yet admin and user optimized widget plugins available for you.
+Recent Posts Widget With Thumbnails is one of the dynamic and smart, yet admin and user optimized widget plugins available for you.
 With more than 70.000 active installations, this plugin enables to add widgets in WordPress, particularly in posts and pages.
 With this plugin there is no limitation on the number of sidebars or widget ready areas you can have inserted into your WP posts or pages.

 Install and activate Widgets on Pages from Plugins menu in your WordPress Dashboard.
 Add preferred widgets to Widgets on Pages area.